camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/decision-service.md

     name: "Decision Service"
     identifier: "user-guide-process-engine-decisions-service"
     parent: "user-guide-process-engine-decisions"
-    pre: "Evaluate Decisions"
+    pre: "Evaluate Decisions using the Services API"
 ---

-The decision service is a part of the process engine's services API.
-It allows to evaluate a decision independent from BPMN and CMMN.
+The decision service is a part of the process engine's [Services API].
+It allows to evaluate a deployed decision definition independent from BPMN and CMMN.

 # Evaluating a Decision

 A deployed decision definition can be evaluated using the decision service.
 The decision definition is referenced by id or a combination of key and version.
-If no version is specified then the latest version of decision definition with the given key is evaluated.
+If a key is used but no version is specified then the latest version of decision definition with the given key is evaluated.

 ```java
 DecisionService decisionService = processEngine.getDecisionService();